Echo Show (2nd Generation)

 Try these new features

-Alexa just keeps getting smarter, thanks to frequent updates that expand her toolkit.
-While there are some fundamental features you should definitely know about, there are new tricks that become available each month.
-You can try out the following with the Amazon Echo Dot with Clock.
+Alexa keeps getting smarter, thanks to frequent updates that expand her toolkit.
+You can try the following new features with the Amazon Echo Dot with Clock.

 Overall, the new Echo Show is better than the old in every way.
 With bold sound, a 10-inch crystal clear display, an added smart hub, and a streamlined, softer look, we’re impressed that Amazon made so many strides in significantly improving the product.